geogebra/geogebra/giac/README.md

 ## Testing ##

+Go to your **node_modules** folder, enter `cd giac` and `npm test`.
+(If you are under Windows, you need to copy the external .DLL files into this folder.)

-Enter `npm test` in the current folder.
-To play with Giac, modify the file **nodegiac.js** and run `npm test` again.
+To play with Giac, modify the
+file **nodegiac.js** and run `npm test` again.

 ## Roadmap ##